Err Too Many Redirects: How to Fix This Issue

 Check Third-Party Services

-The reverse-proxy services such as Cloudflare can also often result in the website redirected, especially when their Flexible SSL option is enabled and you already have an SSL certificate installed with your WordPress host.
+The reverse-proxy services such as Cloudflare can also often result in the website being redirected, especially when their Flexible SSL option is enabled and you already have an SSL certificate installed with your WordPress host.

-The reason Chrome too many redirects happen, in this case, is that all requests to your hosting server are sent over HTTP.
+The reason Chrome has too many redirects happen, in this case, is that all requests to your hosting server are sent over HTTP.
 Your host server probably has a redirect in place from HTTP to HTTPS which results in WordPress err_too_many_redirects.

 Disable Plugins